SNStatComp/urlfinding/README.md

 - `blacklist`: A file containing urls you want to exclude from your search

-- `startrows`: *optional* record number to start with.
+- `startrow`: *optional* record number to start with.
 If absent the search function will start from the record that was processed in the last session.
 This is registered in the file `maxrownum` in the project folder.
 This mechanism is useful in case you want to split up your search in multiple search sessions on bigger data files.

 - `nrows`: Number of records to process.
 Google provides 100 queries per day for free.
 The urlfinding software issues 6 queries per record (see methodology paper reference above).
 Thus for example 10 enterprises 6 * 10 = 60 queries are fired.
 Every query returns at most 10 search results.